simon-katz/lein-nomis-ns-graph/README.md

 Namespaces are not shown if they start with any of the supplied strings.

-As for source paths, the separator for the source paths can be a vertical bar (|).
+As for source paths, the separator for the source paths can be either a space or a vertical bar (|).

 #### Example